 In 2012, the campus began working with Helber Hastert & Fee Planners on a year-long effort to collaborate, brainstorm and dream about the Leeward campus for the next 20 years.

-The College’s current LRDP was last updated in 1996 and approved by the UH Board of Regents in 1999, with minor modification made in 2010 and 2011.
+At that time, the College’s LRDP was last updated in 1996 and approved by the UH Board of Regents in 1999, with minor modification made in 2010 and 2011.
 In December 2011, the College received funding from the UH Office of Capital Improvements to update the campus’ LRDP.

-The LRDP update is coming at a critical juncture for the College due to the significant programmatic and physical resource changes that are occurring.
+The LRDP update came at a critical juncture for the College due to the significant programmatic and physical resource changes that are occurring.
 Among the many changes to be addressed in the LRDP include: